-Every business relies on its technology to stay productive.
-Computers, printers, scanners, servers, and more – all of these devices must work consistently in order for your organization to operate efficiently.
-So what happens when the devices you depend on start to become unreliable?
+Every business relies on technology to stay productive.
+Computers, printers, servers, and more – all of these devices must work consistently in order for your organization to operate efficiently.
+So what happens when the technology you depend on starts to become unreliable?

 No matter what kind of technology you use, it all has a limited lifespan.
 Here are a few things you can look for to determine if your office is in need of a technology refresh.

 Slow Performance – Many people complain that their office equipment begins to run more slowly over time.
 For example, computers lose speed for a number of reasons, including a shortage of RAM memory, low hard disk space, software updates that require more resources, etc. Another example is older inkjet printers, which will typically perform more slowly than newer laser models.
 If your devices are running too slow, it may be time to replace it or upgrade.

 Incompatibility – Often, upgrading a portion of your network, such as switching to a new application or server operating system, leads to a partial loss of functionality in your older equipment.
 This can be caused by a lack of appropriate software or resources, or it might be because older hardware is no longer supported.
 By replacing or refreshing office equipment every three to five years, you can reduce the risk of incompatibility between devices and applications.

 Overworked Equipment – Significant growths in business such as opening new locations, hiring new employees, or expanding your product and service offerings may take a toll on your computers, printers, and servers.
 If your copier is struggling to handle the increased workload or your server is bottlenecking from an increase in traffic, you should think about upgrading to newer technology that is built to meet such high demands.